top of page

 Neema had kept him supplied with fresh bandages for his wound, which he had incessantly denied her help in dressing.
 Cecilia knew that a bullet wound would have quite literally blown a hole through their cover story, but she wished that Davy had been a little more amiable toward their hosts.

-Cecilia followed suit and suddenly found herself in what seemed to be a grimy, smoke-filled bar.
-It was surprisingly busy for it only being the early afternoon, but there was enough open space still for Cecilia to properly take in her surroundings.
+Cecilia followed and suddenly found herself in what seemed to be a grimy, smoke-filled bar.
+It was surprisingly busy for it only being the early afternoon, but there was enough open space still for her to properly take in her surroundings.

 There were a handful of hookah pipes allotted to three raised seating areas opposite the bar.
 Groups of men sat on the cracked cushions that semi-circled them as they discussed whatever business it was that brought them to such a location at such a time of day.

-Cecilia hung back, unsure if Davy expected her to follow him all the way in.
+Cecilia hung back, unsure if Davy expected her to follow him further in.
 She was already garnering stares from a few patrons, so she kept her head low as she waited close to the door.
-An out-of-place, dark-haired Caucasian man sat at the bar, his nose buried in a newspaper as he sipped the foam from a pint of vaguely urine-colored beer.
-He wore a pressed khaki racer jacket with a pair of sunglasses tucked into the front pocket, but seemed quite at ease in this environment despite his manicured appearance.
+An out-of-place, dark-haired man sat at the bar, his nose buried in a newspaper as he sipped the foam from a pint of vaguely urine-colored beer.
+He wore a khaki racer jacket with a pair of sunglasses tucked into the front pocket–He seemed quite at ease in this environment, despite his manicured appearance.

-“Seen too many ‘a those Bond movies, I guess,” he offered, turning back to Davy.
-“Now,” he said, his tone changing as he addressed him.
+“Now,” he said as he discarded Cecilias hand, addressing Davy once more.
 “This is gonna be a little different than what we discussed.
 They made a few changes to the arrangements.”

 Davy inhaled, pressing his fingers down either side of his mustache and pulling them to his chin as he leaned over the bar top.